Incentivized Federated Learning and Unlearning: Characterization of Federated Learning and Unlearning Models

-where $w_{t+1}$ and $w_t$ represent the model parameter after global round $t+1$ and $t$, respectively, $s_i$ is user $i$'s local batch size, and $\sigma^2$ is the variance bound of each data sample.\footnote{To estimate the true gradient $\nabla F_i(w)$, we uniformly sample one data point to generate a gradient estimate $g_i( w)$ and assume $\mathbb{E} \Vert g_i( w) - \nabla F_i( w) \Vert^2 \le \sigma^2$ for any $w$.} Moreover, by selecting $\bar{\eta} = \frac{c}{t + 1}$ for some $0<c \le \frac{1}{12L}$, we have that the expected optimality gap of the global model satisfies: where $b(\cdot)$ is a function of $c$. \end{proposition} The proof of Proposition \ref{modelacc} is given in Appendix A in the technical report \cite{tech}.
+where $b_i(c), i=1,2$ are some monotonically increasing functions of $c$. \end{proposition} The proof of Proposition \ref{modelacc} is given in Appendix A in the technical report \cite{techtmc}.
 As a large optimality gap $\Vert w_t - w^* \Vert^2$ means a high accuracy loss of the global model, Proposition \ref{modelacc} presents a relationship between the expected global model accuracy loss and the users' data sizes.
-As shown in \eqref{6acc}, the expected accuracy loss of the global model decreases in the users' training batch sizes $\{s_i\}_{i\in\mathcal{I}}$ (and thus data sizes $\{d_i\}_{i\in\mathcal{I}}$).
-Moreover, we explain two asymptotic cases of \eqref{6acc} for better understanding.
+As shown in \eqref{6acc} and \eqref{6acc-fedavg}, the expected accuracy loss of the global model decreases in the users' training batch sizes $\{s_i\}_{i\in\mathcal{I}}$ (and thus data sizes $\{d_i\}_{i\in\mathcal{I}}$).
+Moreover, we explain two asymptotic cases of \eqref{6acc} and \eqref{6acc-fedavg} for better understanding.
 When the initial point is optimal (i.e., $w_0=w^*$), the bound does not go to zero due to sample randomness.
-When batch size $s_i$ is large enough, the randomness is then highly reduced and the bound is only controlled by the initialization of the algorithm, i.e., the farther the initial point $w_0$ is from the optimal solution $w^*$, the more iterations are needed.
+When batch size $s_i$ is large enough, the randomness is then highly reduced and the bound is controlled by the initialization of the algorithm, i.e., the farther the initial point $w_0$ is from the optimal solution $w^*$, the more iterations are needed.

+Then, after applying the result in Proposition \ref{modelacc} to the natural unlearning model introduced in Section \ref{unlearningo}, we have the following proposition about federated unlearning rounds: \begin{proposition} Consider the same conditions of Proposition \ref{modelacc} with diminishing step size $\bar{\eta}$ and suppose where $i=1$ when using Scaffold and $i=2$ for FedAvg.
+It will require